siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-#### Product Detail Page
+### Product Detail Page

-- This page features a large image of the product and product detail information specific to each product as not all fields apply to all products.
+**Product Details**- This page features a large image of the product and product detail information specific to each product as not all fields apply to all products.

 **Expected Result**:
 1. Each product detail page features a large image of the product